aberja/DBDP/CONTRIBUTING.md

 1. Please contact the DBDP either by making a pull request in this [repo](https://github.com/DigitalBiomarkerDiscoveryPipeline/DBDP/) or contacting the Big Ideas Lab.
 We highly encourage contribution of new modules and would love to have you contribute!
 Every situation is different, but this is how it typically works:
 - You become a member of the DBDP Organization
 - You now have rights to make a new repo.
-If you want to retain the original repo in your own profile/organization we can just transfer a repo to the DBDP
+If you want to retain the original repo in your own profile/organization we can just import the repo to the DBDP.
+If you want to transfer ownership of the repo, we can also make that happen.

+If you have questions, please reach out or submit an Issue in the corresponding DBDP module repository!